Johnlon/integrated-circuit-tester/README.md

 Arduino Nano
 -----

+- There is sufficient capacitance on the GPIO pins and lines out to the Zif socket that writing to a disconected pin (empty Zif) and then reading that same pin returns the logic level that was previously written, rather than a random value.
+See below for more information.
 - The analog A6/A7 lines cannot be used as digital outputs, just digital inputs only
 - The I2C pins SCL/SDA are open collector and need pull ups - but see more below
 - D13 is connected via a 1k resistor and an LED to ground so this can interfere with it's reliability as a digital input due to the pull down.
 IF it is to be used at al then it is intended to be used as an output.